openshift/windows-machine-config-bootstrapper/tools/windows-node-installer/README.md

 windows-node-installer.json file and log level display.
 For more information please visit `--help` for any commands or sub-commands.
 Available Commands:
-  aws         Takes aws specific resource names from user azure       Takes azure specific resource names from user help        Help about any command
+  aws         Create and destroy windows instances in aws azure       Create and destroy windows instances in azure help        Help about any command

 ## AWS Platform